Funding round now open

 What is the most important part of the application?

-Providing the Benefits and Evidence of your initiative.
+Providing the Evidence and Benefits of your initiative.

 Applications must state why there is a need to undertake this project, and demonstrate that it will address a particular drowning problem/s.

-Benefits: how will this project meet the Funding Goal and Funding Priorities and how will it improve water safety?
+Benefits: How will this project meet the funding goals and priorities outlined in the Water Safety New Zealand Funding Prospectus 21/22 (above), and how will it improve water safety?
 Who, and how many people, will receive those benefits?

 Can two or more organisations jointly apply for funding?